-GPS fleet management and vehicle tracking systems give you unprecedented insight on how your fleet is performing and works to suggest cost-saving improvements.
-The extra layer of control you get with transportation fleet management ensures drivers are efficient as well as safe, improving operations while preserving your company's reputation on the road.
+Vehicle tracking software gives you unprecedented insight on how your fleet is performing and works to suggest cost-saving improvements.
+The extra layer of control you get with transportation fleet tracking ensures drivers are efficient as well as safe, improving operations while preserving your company’s reputation on the road.

 You can’t control the fluctuating price of gas, but you can make sure that the money your company spends on fueling up isn’t wasted.
 Needless idling is a huge source of wastefulness in any fleet.
 Idling for just 10 seconds uses as much gas as turning off and restarting the engine.
 Turning off the ignition not only puts more money in your pocket, but it also improves air quality and helps to protect the environment.